A lot of businesses are starting to take their content marketing campaigns seriously.

 Imagine you’re a company that helps people carpet their homes or install wood flooring.

-There are two options for you here when it comes to content marketing.
+There are two options for you here when it comes to your marketing campaign.

-One option is to create content that teaches people how to take care of their floors.
+One option is to create an editorial calendar that teaches people how to take care of their floors.